coreyAbout/UX_heuristic_jobSite/README.md

 `4 = Usability catastrophe: imperative to fix this before product can be released`
 Recently I encountered one job seeking website.
 I think it could be a case with classical educating values in user experience.
 It looks very nice and modern by appearance for many parts, but here I mostly focus on the negative parts for the educational purpose.
 One nice good point to start with,
-* 1. Displayed the interview process with the job posting, which is very nice and follows the visibility of system status rule.
+#### 1. Displayed the interview process with the job posting, which is very nice and follows the visibility of system status rule.
 The user has more informed -> happy -> more likely to apply.
 <img src="./pictures/UX_jobSite1.png" width="500">
-After click Apply on Company Site, problems start to begin:
+After click Apply on Company Site, problems start to begin.

-* 2. Why does many websites requires an account for some one-time thing?
-Severity Rating: 3 Account sign up -> Wasting user’s time.
+#### 2. Why does many websites requires an account for some one-time thing?
+Severity Rating: 3
+Account sign up -> Wasting user’s time.
 <img src="./pictures/UX_jobSite2.png" width="500">
 One could say, in any case, most of the information here is need for a job application.
 Fine, let’s move on.
 Right after signing up,
-* 3. A unnecessary alert appeared.
+#### 3. A unnecessary alert appeared.
 Severity Rating: 2
 Of course, application is not finished from the previous screen (e.g., not resume so far).
 Extra reading and click for no purpose -> Wasting user’s time.
 <img src="./pictures/UX_jobSite3.png" width="500">

 Afterwards,
-* 4. Please do not use the function to auto parse the Resume uploaded!
+#### 4. Please do not use the function to auto parse the Resume uploaded!
 Severity Rating: 3
 The automatic parsing function, may be fancy by appearance, is always terribly inaccurate, and required many corrections -> Wasting user’s time.
 <img src="./pictures/UX_jobSite4.png" width="500">

 After upload,
-* 5. No way to check the uploaded file.
+#### 5. No way to check the uploaded file.
 Severity Rating: 3
 How does user check the uploaded file? -> no control or freedom.
 Lastly, and most importantly:
-* 6. The submit button somehow disappeared after filling out the long form!!!
-Severity Rating: 4 The is a tragedy.
+#### 6. The submit button somehow disappeared after filling out the long form!!!
+Severity Rating: 4
+The is a tragedy.
 On the opposite, indeed did a very good job.
 <img src="./pictures/UX_jobSite5.png" width="500">